Tidying up your Google Drive

 - Items in your Trash.
 Learn how to empty your trash.

 As of 1st February 2022, newly created or edited Google Docs, Sheets, Slides, Drawings or Forms files count toward storage.

-Google Docs, Sheets, Slides and Drawings that already exist don't count toward storage unless they're modified on or after 1st February 2022.
+Old Google Docs, Sheets, Slides and Drawings don't count toward storage unless they're modified on or after 1st February 2022.

 What doesn't use space on my Google Drive?

-- Files in "Shared with me" and shared drives.
-These files only take up space in the owner's Google Drive
+- Files in "Shared with me" - these files only take up space in the file owner's Google Drive

-- Google Docs, Sheets, Slides, Forms and Drawings files you create before 1st February 1 2022 and don't edit after that date
+- Google Docs, Sheets, Slides, Forms and Drawings files you have created before 1st February 1 2022 and haven't edited after that date